MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 When you install the Defender for Identity sensor on a machine configured with a NIC teaming adapter and the Winpcap driver, you'll receive an installation error.

-To install the Defender for Identity sensor on a machine configured with NIC teaming, make sure you replace the Winpcap driver with Npcap by following the instructions here.<!--where?-->
+To install the Defender for Identity sensor on a machine configured with NIC teaming, make sure you replace the Winpcap driver with Npcap.
+For more information, see [How do I download and install or upgrade the Npcap driver?](../technical-faq.yml#how-do-i-download-and-install-or-upgrade-the-npcap-driver)

 ## Sensor requirements